pgbackrest/pgbackrest/CONTRIBUTING.md

         FUNCTION_TEST_PARAM(UINT, myData);
     FUNCTION_TEST_END();

-    String *result = NULL;     // Result is created in the current memory context  (referred to as "prior context" below)
+    String *result = NULL;     // Result is created in the caller's memory context (referred to as "prior context" below)

-    MEM_CONTEXT_TEMP_BEGIN()   // Begins a new temporary context {
+    MEM_CONTEXT_TEMP_BEGIN()   // Begin a new temporary context {
-        String *resultStr = strNew("Hello");    // Allocates a string in the temporary memory context
+        String *resultStr = strNew("Hello");    // Allocate a string in the temporary memory context

         if (myData > 1)
-            resultStr = strCatZ(" World");      // Appends a value to the string still in the temporary memory context else
+            resultStr = strCatZ(" World");      // Append a value to the string still in the temporary memory context else
-            LOG_WARN("Am I not your World?");   // Logs a warning to the user
+            LOG_WARN("Am I not your World?");   // Log a warning to the user

-        MEM_CONTEXT_PRIOR_BEGIN()           // Switch to the prior context so the duplication of the string is in that context
+        MEM_CONTEXT_PRIOR_BEGIN()           // Switch to the prior context so the string duplication is in the caller's context
         {
-            result = strDup(resultStr);     // Create a copy of the string in the prior context where "result" was created }
+            result = strDup(resultStr);     // Create a copy of the string in the caller's context }
         MEM_CONTEXT_PRIOR_END();            // Switch back to the temporary context }